Cute-Test/cdt-plugin/user_manual/manual.md

 };
 ```

-This way we can now inject a different kind of ``Die`` depending on the context
+This way we can now inject a different kind of die depending on the context we
-we need.
-This is a seam because we now have an enabling point: The instance
+need.
+This is a seam because we now have an enabling point: The instance of
-of ``Die`` that is passed to the constructor of ``GameFourWins``.
+``IDie`` that is passed to the constructor of ``GameFourWins``.

 ## Compile Seams